MSFT-Innovation-Hub-India/VoiceLiveAPI-Retail-Agent-Service-Demo/README.md

 11) **Conversation Analytics**: At conversation end, full dialogue sent to GPT-4o powered Logic App
 12) **Analytics Storage**: Sentiment, performance metrics, and insights stored in Azure Cosmos DB

-## 🛠 Troubleshooting

-- "Could not reach the server" banner: Chainlit UI reconnect notice; if conversation continues, you can ignore.
-Refresh if it persists.
-- No audio capture: ensure mic permission granted and the correct input device is active.
-- Self‑interruptions/echo: increase cooldown settings in the session config.
-- Assistant mentions file uploads: This should be resolved with the latest placeholder message optimization.
-If it persists, check that all placeholder messages use simple "..." text.
-- Typed message ignored on first try: ensure the app shows "Connected to Azure Voice Live API" before sending; the app already waits briefly for session readiness.

 ## ☁️ Azure Services Integration

 This solution leverages multiple Azure services for a comprehensive retail assistant experience: